gsmartensson/brain_age_prediction_public/README.md

 or press "Clone or Download" in the top right corner and unzip the repository in your folder of choice.

 **Install requirements**
 - Install latest FSL version (currently v6.0) by following the instructions [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation).
-FSL is needed for the automatic AC/PC alignment used in AVRA, and called from the nibabel library.
+FSL is needed for the automated registration, and called from the nibabel library.
 Make sure that the FSLDIR environment variable is set (run `echo $FSLDIR` in the terminal which should display the directory FSL was installed in).

 We suggest that you install all python libraries in a conda environment, see instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html?#).
-This is not necessary in order to use AVRA, however.
+This is not necessary in order to use the model, however.

 - Install required python libraries (except for PyTorch) by executing the following (inside the brain_age_prediction_public folder):
 ```